-In 2023 the total Mineral Reserves in Aitik increased by 12 Mt (million metric tonnes) to 1143 Mt.
-During the year, 41 Mt ore has been mined from pushbacks N6, N7, S3 and Sa2.
-There has been a reduction of 16 Mt resulting from the application of variable cut-off and 144 Mt - from pit redesign based on the latest optimized pit shell.
-Counter-acting the decreases has been the addition of 182 Mt Reserves that are converted from Resource as a result of the latest pit optimization, and a 31 Mt increase due to modelling work carried out during 2023 for Aitik.
-The combined Measured and Indicated Resource has decreased by 146 Mt to 589 Mt, and the Inferred Resource decreased by 61 Mt to 351 Mt.
-The decrease in Mineral Resource was primarily due to conversion to Reserves and changes to geological modelling.
+In 2024 the total Mineral Reserves in Aitik decreased by 50 Mt (million metric tonnes) to 1091 Mt.
+During the year, 41 Mt ore has been mined from pushbacks N6, N7, S3 and satellite pit Liikavaara.
+There has been a reduction of 16 Mt resulting from the application of variable cut-off.
+Counter-acting the decreases has been the addition of 6 Mt Reserves that are converted from Resource as a result of the latest pit design update.
+The combined Measured and Indicated Resource has increased by 1 Mt to 590 Mt, and the Inferred Resource decreased by 36 Mt to 315 Mt.
+The decrease in Mineral Resource was primarily due to conversion to Reserves and infill drilling in Aitik and economic assumptions in Liikavaara.